-It’s tough being a parent and even more difficult to understand when a child’s behaviour has passed the normal ebb and flow of family life and needs intervention.
-It’s quite normal to worry about when to seek behaviour intervention too and if you are considering it, let me help you understand both how important it is and how easy it is to reach out for help that can bring you peace of mind.
+When to seek behaviour intervention is a question that’s guaranteed to keep parents up at night.
+It’s tough being a parent, and even more difficult to understand when a child’s behaviour has gone beyond the normal ebb and flow of family life and needs intervention.
+It’s quite normal to worry about when to seek behaviour intervention too, and if you are considering it, let me help you understand both how important it is and how easy it is to reach out for help that can bring you peace of mind.

 Perhaps this behaviour is something you think you can leave for a bit.
 Perhaps you’re not sure if it’s a stage.
-However, whatever way you want to look at it dealing with challenging behaviour is emotionally wearing.
-Parents toss and turn over sleepless nights asking themselves, ‘Am I the only one dealing with this?”
+However, whatever way you want to look at it, dealing with challenging behaviour is emotionally wearing.
+Parents toss and turn over sleepless nights, asking themselves, “Am I the only one dealing with this?”
 They wonder if it’s normal to be stuck in an endless struggle with their children.
-They care a lot and as a result, it takes it toll on their health.
+They care a lot, and as a result, it takes a toll on their health.

-There’s no manual that tell parents the red flags to look out for and so people commonly are just left nursing a deep down feeling that something just isn’t right.
-That’s also very stressful for moms, dads or caregivers because while a parent’s instinct is saying one thing, society at large is often telling them something else.
+There’s no manual that tells parents the red flags to look out for, so people are commonly left nursing a deep-down feeling that something just isn’t right.
+That’s also very stressful for moms, dads, or caregivers because while a parent’s instinct is telling them one thing, society at large is often telling them something else.

 It’s a stage…isn’t it?

 The “it’s a stage” argument is the one I hear most often, and of all the crazy ideas in this world, it’s the most unhelpful because it muddies the waters as to when to seek behaviour intervention help.
 It causes parents to ignore what their little inner voice is telling them, and that can make everyone unhappy.
 Yes, difficult behaviour is a stage, and left on its own, that behaviour will eventually get better, but here’s where the problem is: while the behaviour goes away, what’s causing it doesn’t.